cutthroat78/Leaving-Cert-Notes/README.md

 # Notes on how to make anki cards for certain subjects/topics

 - Convert tables to standard cards (with or without reverse), if the table is hard to study with standard cards use cloze cards
-- Sentences of info use cloze cards, if info doesn't really work with cloze try making the info into a question and answer and turn the question and answer into a standard card
+- Paragraphs/Sentences of info use cloze cards, if info doesn't really work with cloze try making the info into a question and answer and turn the question and answer into a standard card
 - Use image occlusion cards to learn diagrams

 ## Subject Specific